 NO TIME TO DIE is also looking for tears.
 Fukunaga and the writing team want to entertain the audience at as many levels as possible.
 And by and large, despite having no major musical scene, they achieve this.
 Maybe the new Bond will have some killer dance moves

 Daniel Craig is a character actor who got to play one of the biggest movie icons of the last 50 years.
-He brought nuance and surprising moments of emotion in his five outings as Bond.
+He brought nuance and surprising moments of emotion in his five outings as 007.
 Everyone has a favourite Bond, but most people would agree that this Bond has changed our expectations of what this character can do.
-Get to your cinema and see this as a fitting conclusion to Craig’s 17 years is the driver’s seat (of the Aston Martin).
+Get to your cinema and see this as a fitting conclusion to Craig’s 17 years in the driver’s seat (of the Aston Martin).